Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Strength 13 or higher.

-Wielding a large weapon became an easy practice to you over the years, you gain the following benefit:
+Wielding a large weapon became an easy practice to you over the years.

 * You can wield a two-handed weapon with one hand, as long as it is your main hand and the weapon isn’t a polearm.
 You can never wield more than 1 two-handed weapon at once.

 ### Intimidating Fighter

 **Prerequisite:** Level 9, Titanium Endurance.

-Your hulking figure is a sight to behold on the battlefield and people may think twice before attacking you, you gain the following benefits:
+Your hulking figure is a sight to behold on the battlefield and people may think twice before attacking you.

 * You gain proficiency in the intimidation skill, if you already have proficiency in that skill you gain expertise in that skill.
 * You can use your Strength instead of your Charisma when you use the intimidate skill.